kt0009/questionnaire_group7/README.md

 1. [Group7.ipynb](https://github.com/sunnymh/questionnaire_group7/blob/master/Group%207.ipynb) is the file containing our final product.
 Step0 and step 1 contain the code for pasing the data, which produces [data.csv](https://github.com/sunnymh/questionnaire_group7/blob/master/data.csv), and step 2 and 3 are the results of analysis and visualization in R.
 In order for everything show up in ipython notebook, run step 0 and 1 of the file.
 Run [visualization.R](https://github.com/sunnymh/questionnaire_group7/blob/master/visualization.R), then run step 2 and 3 in this file.
-Import basic Python libraries for use in your program: [os.path](http://docs.python.org/2/library/os.path.html) and [ConfigParser](http://docs.python.org/2/library/configparser.html).
-We also imported `re` and `csv` for regular expression parsing and creating csv files respectively.
-Make sure you have all the plots in the same directory in order for the plots to be shown in the notebook.
+Make sure you have all the plots from R in the same directory in order for the plots to be shown in the notebook (Should be if you use the default settings).
 2. [Questionnaire_ttests.R](https://github.com/sunnymh/questionnaire_group7/blob/master/Questionnaire_ttests.R) is the R code for analysis.
 If you want to reproduce the data, please add the directory which contains the project to `dir = ` in the first line of the code before running it.
 It will read in [data.csv](https://github.com/sunnymh/questionnaire_group7/blob/master/data.csv) produced by [Group7.ipynb](https://github.com/sunnymh/questionnaire_group7/blob/master/Group%207.ipynb)
 3. [visualization.R](https://github.com/sunnymh/questionnaire_group7/blob/master/visualization.R) is the R code for visualization.